STScI-MIRI/whippot/README.md

 - other\_stars -> Other Stars

+## Examples, Tips and Tricks ##

+### Examples ###

+- Offset TA: If, for some reason, you cannot use the built-in APT template for target acquisition on something other than your science target, place the RA and Dec of the ACQ and SCI stars into the corresponding fields and press "Compute Positions".
+In APT, navigate to the "Special Requirements -> Offset values" field and enter the Offset X and Y output from WHIPPOT.
+- Scene simulation: STPSF (https://stpsf.readthedocs.io/) generally works in ideal coordinates, not detector pixels.
+You can use WHIPPOT to compute the IDL positions of the objects in some astrophysical scene for a given position angle, and then provide those coordinates to STPSF to simulate the point sources.
+- Spectral trace overlap: Plot spectral traces for a set of sources

 ### Tips on PA and Positions ###

 For targets with high proper motion, the user will have to propagate it